 Coach Foster ran track and cross country for Carmel High School, placing 3rd in the 1984 state cross country meet and 4th in the 3200 in the 1985 state track meet.
 He went on to be a scholarship athlete at the University of South Carolina where he holds the school record in the steeplechase.
 He has also coached distance runners at the high school level and is a USATF Certified Developmental Coach.
 Coach Foster credits his running success to God who gave him the talent to perform, and through running, he has learned the rewards of hard work,as well as how to handle both success and defeat.
 He and his wife live in Noblesville with their 3 children, and they attend White River Christian Church.

 Coach Chad ran cross country and track for Addison High School in Addison, Michigan.
 Specializing in sprints and middle distance, he placed in the 800m at the state meet.
 He went on to run track at Purdue where he competed in sprints, hurdles, and jumps.
 God used his high school track coach, who was also a pastor, to significantly impact his life for Christ.
-Coach Chad is a business consultant who enjoys strength training and golf.
-He lives in Noblesville with his wife and 3 sons, and they attend Genesis Church.
+Coach Chad is a certified USATF Developmental Coach and a business consultant who enjoys strength training and golf.
+He lives in Westfield with his wife and 3 sons, and they attend Genesis Church.

 Heather Miller - Training Group Coach

 Coach Miller loved running as a child and began competing in track her 7th grade year, racing in distance events.
 In high school she set the school record in the 3200m and was MVP of the cross country team her senior year.
-She has recently begun to compete again in local road races.
+She now competes in local road races.
 She especially enjoys the beauty of the changing seasons when she is out running and finds that through running, God gives her clarity, energy, and peace.
 Coach Miller is an elementary school teacher and enjoys zumba, music, reading, and crafting with her family.
 They live in Noblesville and attend White River Christian Church.